AFO-UYI/AsyncIO-Cython-ideas-and-research/README.md

 A queue is a list-like which we can receive and delete (`pop()`) the first item and add new items at the end of the list.
 A deque, for instance, is a list-like which we can receive, delete and insert items at the end or start of a list.

-Those capabilities of queues makes it ideal for algorithms with stacked data.
+Those capabilities of queues makes them ideal for algorithms with stacked data.
 Even if those stack are treated with FIFO (First In, First Out) or LIFO (Last In, First Out).

 This will be really important for async management.
 Spoiler alert: the event loop is a queue.